 In general, surgery for stress incontinence is often successful.

-Non-surgical options, such as those above, should be before any operations are considered, draft guidance from the National Institute for Health and Care Excellence has stated.
-You can find out more about this guidance in the further reading section at the end of this article.
+Non-surgical options, such as those above, should be before any operations are considered, draft guidance from the National Institute for Health and Care Excellence (NICE) has stated.
+You can find out more about this guidance in the further reading section at the end of this leaflet.

 If you are offered surgery as a treatment, you have the right to choose what type of surgery you have.
 If your surgeon cannot perform that operation you have a right to be referred to a surgeon who can.